hajin-park/infinite-stairs-bot/README.md

 3. Fill a queue with `True` (Turn) or `False`(Forward) values based on the path.
 4. Keep track of a "current" queue state and "new" queue state.
-If their intersection is "valid" then queue new values from the "new" state into the "current" state
+If their intersection is "valid" then queue new values from the "new" state into the "current" state.
+If the "current" queue is empty, use the "new" state as the "current" state.

 #### Game Inputs

 The game will turn the character on `True` and step forward on `False`.
+Use PyDirectInput to send keystrokes to the client.

 ## Acknowledgements